 Multifunction printers also offer many of the same copying capabilities as their larger standalone counterparts.
 Many MFPs can make copies in color and black-and-white, although such a feature adds cost depending on the type of MFP (laser vs. inkjet).
 Some MFPs behave just like standalone copiers, while others require a computer to utilize copying features.

-Faxing might seem a bit old-fashioned compared to emails and the Internet, but many offices still demand the ability to send and receive faxes.
+Faxing might seem a bit old-fashioned compared to emails and the Internet, but many offices and industries still demand the ability to send and receive faxes.
 Many multifunction printers offer internal storage, allowing them to store received faxes while the machine is turned off and retrieve those faxes at startup.
 MFPs neatly incorporate this feature so users can send and receive faxes with ease.

 Today’s interconnected world demands networking options of modern devices, and multifunction printers are no exception.
 MFPs offer a variety of connectivity options, allowing for greater versatility and diversity in printing options.
 For instance, users out in the field can bypass the PC and print documents directly from their tablets or smartphones.